rwilliams/jrubywiki/Improving-startup-time.md

 - `compile.mode=OFF` to disable JRuby's JVM bytecode compiler
 - `jruby.compile.invokedynamic=false` to disable the slow-to-warmup invokedynamic features of JRuby

+The `--dev` flag combines several tips from below, as noted.

 Use the "client" mode of the JVM
 ================================